whuan138/Wikipedia-Search-Engine/README.md

  This can result in limited answers and it may not have the extent of information that a user is searching for.
 Additionally, loading the results of a query takes some time.
 If we were to build upon this project, we could parallelize the scraping and indexing process in order to account for this limitation.
- ## Instructions on how to deploy the system
+ ## Instructions on How to Deploy the System
  To deploy the website:
  Flask must be installed on the system that we run the website on.
 The site can be deployed by the commands in the group32/group32/partB/ directory: